 Unique Types and Specialty Breads

 Mostly eaten in Colombia and Venezuela, arepa bread is made from cornmeal.
 This flat and round bread can be baked, grilled, or fried.
 Bakers can even include various fillings such as ground beef and black beans when making this bread.
 Since arepa is not made with wheat, it is naturally gluten-free, making arepa bread an excellent choice for those with celiac disease or who are gluten-sensitive.

 Bagels are usually made by boiling the dough in water for a short time then baking it afterward.
 They are round and come in two parts, with a hole in the center.
 The best thing about bagels is their numerous types and flavors.
 Some flavors include egg, cinnamon, and blueberry, among others.
 Try eating a bagel in a traditional way, adding salmon or cream cheese, or both, and immediately fall in love.

-A popular Indian flatbread, chapati bread is usually grilled until it gains a freckled appearance.
+A popular Indian flatbread, chapati is usually grilled until it gains a freckled appearance.
 You can eat this type of bread with vegetables or lentils, or even make a sandwich with it.
-Chapati bread is usually made with whole-wheat flour and cooked with no oil.
-Snackers can even add a little butter to chapati bread to make it a touch more flavorful.
+Chapati is usually made with whole-wheat flour and cooked with no oil.
+Snackers can even add a little butter to make it a touch more flavorful.